 Leadership—That’s a deep and a broad subject, and in these uncertain times we are critically aware of its importance.
 I have been a leadership junkie for many years.
+That’s why I’m always looking for new leadership tips.
 In my corporate career, I had the great privilege of meeting Dr. Stephen Covey at one of his seminars just after he released Principle Centered Leadership in the early 90’s.
 Around that same time, I met Dr. Edwards Deming, the father of the Quality movement and a renowned author and speaker.
 He was 91 at the time but his voice was booming as he made his 14 points known for running an organization.
 No surprise, he made sure we understood that it was the leader’s fault when a business fails.

 For the last two days, I have attended the livestream of Dave Ramsey’s EntreLeadership event.
 My mind is full and so is my heart.
 Here are a few of the takeaways from Day 1.

 Dave Ramsey has built an amazing organization that follows his values.
 He is very transparent with his story of having made money and lost it all, and the lesson he learned when he achieved financial success in his latest venture.
 His opening talk for this seminar was “4 Lies Business Owners Believe.”
 Rather than repeat those here, I’ll summarize the truths he shared: